For Immediate Release

 The team of Boulder County realtors at Burgess Group | Compass is also encouraging people everywhere to do what they can to create food security by growing valuable fruits and veggies in their own pandemic victory gardens, whether it be a container garden, gardening a small strip of land, or a full micro-farm, then donate the surplus produce to their local community food bank or, if located near Boulder County, to Community Food Share.
 Boundless Landscapes will be offering vacation harvesting and handling donations for folks who will be away for portions of the summer, but don’t want their food to go to waste.

 Folks can also donate money to their local food bank, and/or volunteer for organizations like Community Food Share and Earth’s Table, an organization that works to eliminate hunger by maintaining seven garden sites.
 Nationally, people can help in their own community by finding a local food bank here.

-“If everyone contributes what they can, we could make a huge difference in the fight to eliminate local and national pandemic hunger,” said Catherine.
+“If everyone contributes what they can, we could make a huge difference in the fight to eliminate local and national pandemic hunger,” said leading Boulder realtor Catherine Burgess.

 More about The Food Security Project